jungai/nx-from-scratch/README.md

 - [ ] nx cloud ??
 - [ ] move front-end (not offical plugin) to nx (or stay with turbo)

+## Problems (currently)

+- when use `nx affected` and no proj have change which mean no build asset it make pipeline fail because no output(dist) folder

 ## Adding capabilities to your workspace

 Nx supports many plugins which add capabilities for developing different types of applications and different tools.